Maria van der Hoeven

-After the election of 2002 Van der Hoeven was appointed as Minister of Education, Culture and Science in the Cabinet Balkenende I, taking office on 22 July 2002.
-The Cabinet Balkenende I fell just four months later on 16 October 2002 after tensions in the coalition over the stability of the Pim Fortuyn List (LPF) and continued to serve in a demissionary capacity.
-After the election of 2003 Van der Hoeven returned as a Member of the House of Representatives, taking office on 30 January 2003.
-Following the cabinet formation of 2003 Van der Hoeven continued as Minister of Education, Culture and Science in the Cabinet Balkenende II, taking office on 27 May 2003.
-The Cabinet Balkenende II fell on 30 June 2006 after the Democrats 66 (D66) had lost confidence in the functioning of Minister of Integration and Asylum Affairs Rita Verdonk and continued to serve in a demissionary capacity until it was replaced by the caretaker Cabinet Balkenende III with Van der Hoeven remaining as Minister of Education, Culture and Science, taking office on 7 July 2006.
-After the election of 2006 Van der Hoeven again returned as a Member of the House of Representatives, taking office on 30 November 2006.
-Following the cabinet formation of 2006 Van der Hoeven was appointed as Minister of Economic Affairs in the Cabinet Balkenende IV, taking office on 22 February 2007.
-The Cabinet Balkenende IV fell on 20 February 2010 after tensions in the coalition over the extension of the Dutch involvement in the Task Force Urozgan of the International Security Assistance Force (ISAF) in Afghanistan and continued to serve in a demissionary capacity.
-In May 2010 Van der Hoeven announced that she wouldn't stand for the election of 2010.
-Following the cabinet formation of 2010 Van der Hoeven was not giving a cabinet post in the new cabinet, the Cabinet Balkenende IV was replaced by the Cabinet Rutte I on 14 October 2010.
+After the 2002 general election, Van der Hoeven was appointed as Minister of Education, Culture and Science in the Balkenende I cabinet, taking office on 22 July 2002.
+The cabinet fell just four months later on 16 October 2002 after tensions in the coalition over the stability of the Pim Fortuyn List (LPF) and continued to serve in a demissionary capacity.
+After the 2002 general election, Van der Hoeven returned to the House of Representatives, taking office on 30 January 2003.
+Following the cabinet formation of 2003 Van der Hoeven continued as Minister of Education, Culture and Science in the Balkenende II cabinet, taking office on 27 May 2003.
+This cabinet fell on 30 June 2006 after the Democrats 66 (D66) had lost confidence in the functioning of Minister of Integration and Asylum Affairs Rita Verdonk and continued to serve in a demissionary capacity until it was replaced by the caretaker Balkenende III cabinet with Van der Hoeven remaining as Minister of Education, Culture and Science, taking office on 7 July 2006.
+After the 2006 general election Van der Hoeven again returned to the House of Representatives, taking office on 30 November 2006.
+Following the cabinet formation of 2006 Van der Hoeven was appointed as Minister of Economic Affairs in the Balkenende IV cabinet, taking office on 22 February 2007.
+The Balkenende IV cabinet fell on 20 February 2010 after tensions in the coalition over the extension of the Dutch involvement in the Task Force Urozgan of the International Security Assistance Force (ISAF) in Afghanistan and continued to serve in a demissionary capacity.
+In May 2010 Van der Hoeven announced that she would not stand for the 2010 general election.
+Following the cabinet formation of 2010 Van der Hoeven was not given a cabinet post in the new cabinet.
+The Balkenende IV cabinet was replaced by the Rutte I cabinet on 14 October 2010.

 Biography

 Early life

-After completing her secondary education she trained as a primary-school teacher in Maastricht.
+After completing her secondary education she trained as a primary school teacher in Maastricht.
 She went on to gain a secondary teaching certificate in English, after which she attended courses in higher management for non-profit organisations at the Institute of Social Sciences and business management at the Open University in Heerlen.
 From 1969 she taught at home economics schools and from 1971 at a junior secondary commercial school, where she later became a school counsellor.
 Until 1987 she was head of the Adult Commercial Vocational Training Centre in Maastricht, after which she served as the head of the Limburg Technology Centre until 1991.